-To satisfy the upper division writing requirement, students may select any WRIT 301 or WRIT 305 course that corresponds with their areas of interest.
-While specific readings and writing projects vary by professor, all sections of WRIT 301 and WRIT 305 share the same course Learning Outcomes and general course goals.
+To satisfy the upper-division writing requirement, students may select any WRIT 301 or WRIT 305 course that corresponds with their areas of interest.
+Although specific readings and writing projects vary by professor, all sections of WRIT 301 and WRIT 305 share learning outcomes and general course goals.

-Writing 301 and 305 courses provide students with opportunities to practice the kind of writing, research and oral presentation skills that characterize topics and discourses related to particular concentration areas as preparation for graduate and/or professional work.
+Writing 301 and 305 are advanced courses that provide students with opportunities to practice the kind of writing, research, and oral presentation skills that characterize topics and discourses related to particular concentration areas as preparation for graduate and/or professional work.
 Students develop a professional voice in writing and speaking while examining topical issues representative of the concentration areas at SUA.
 In addition, they use solutions to problems and new perspectives in concentration areas.
-Writing 301 courses are paired with a particular concentration, while Writing 305 courses are organized around broad, often cross-disciplinary topics.
-Prerequisites: WRIT 101, with a grade of C- or better.
+Writing 301 courses are paired with a particular concentration, whereas Writing 305 courses are organized around broad, often cross-disciplinary topics Prerequisites: WRIT 101, with a grade of C- or better.